 17. Are the data permissions synced to the target location?

-Cloud Sync copies permissions on NFS data to the target location.
-CIFS data permissions are not synced.
+Cloud Sync copies permissions on both NFS and CIFS data to the target location.

 18. Can I use Cloud Sync outside the cloud?

 Yes.
 You can launch the Cloud Sync Data Broker either in your AWS account, Azure account or on a virtual machine in your on-premises network.

 In addition, for on-premises synchronization, a private S3 bucket target/source is available through the NetApp StorageGRID Webscale object storage solution.